Table of Contents

 14.6 Recursive exploration of all possibilities

-15.1 Introduction to plotting and visualizing data
+15.1 Introduction to data science

 16.1 Searching and algorithms